Hacktoberfest-ITER/Hackodex-ITER/README.md

 ### Example of passing test in cses

-When you submit the answer to the quesyion in [cses](https://cses.fi)
+When you submit the answer to the question in [cses](https://cses.fi)

 You should pass all tests, then only submit it here.